AnthonyEnr1quez/docker-swarm-config/README.md

 ## Other Directories

-* [broken](broken/): Compose definitions that are currently not working in their current state.
+* [broken](broken/): Compose definitions that are not working in their current state.
 * [untested](untested/): Compose definitions that have not been tested in my current swarm setup and are not in the [`start_all.sh`].

 ## Useful Commands